tmswfrk/bicycle-water-cooler/content/blog/20200801_Traveling_with_Bike_by_Plane.md

 A few key points I want to emphasize here based on my personal experience:

-* If you have a nice carbon bike, it'll be worth it to get a small, adjustable torque wrench like [this one](https://amzn.to/3ubDGXs).
+* If you have a nice carbon bike, it'll be worth it to get a small, adjustable torque wrench like {{< amzn asin="B00811WQT8" text="this one" >}}.
 This will help you put things back to proper spec after taking it apart to fit into the box once you get to your destination.
 * Following up on this first one, know some (or know where to find them) of your bike frame's manufacturer's torque specs in case you have issues with internet at your destination.
 * Get some kitchen towels or thick shop rags that you can use to wrap things up.
 This protects the finish in places you think may rub over time.
 * Get a small bag to put any tools you need to bring with you - the torque wrench, other allen keys, and any small parts that may need to use depending on what things you have to remove.
 * If you're using a BikeBoxAlan, try to get a tool bag that has a loop on one part, and put one of the velcro straps through it underneath the big foam pad in the box so that it stays put.
 You don't want your heavy tools floating around your bike frame in transit!
 * Don't forget things like charging cables!
-This is especially the case if you have power meter pedals like the [Favero Assiomas](https://amzn.to/2M8uz8O).
+This is especially the case if you have power meter pedals like the {{< amzn asin="B071JRXDKT" text="Favero Assiomas" >}}.

 ### Recommendation: take off the rear derailleur
-It's not hard to put it back on, especially if you have a DI2 set up like I do (make sure to bring a [di2 tool](https://amzn.to/3bnx53z)).
+It's not hard to put it back on, especially if you have a DI2 set up like I do (make sure to bring a {{< amzn asin="B00884323M" text="di2 tool" >}}).
 Take a photo of what angle it's at if you're concerned about getting it right yourself, too.
 It's worth doing so that this doesn't happen to you:

 {{< figresize src="/img/2020/08/broken_hangar.jpg" alt="Hanging rear derailleur because derailleur hangar broke off" width=50% title="I'm just glad this waited to happen until AFTER Rococorba!" >}}